huangkent/algorithms/README.md

 # algorithms
-a library of functions or demos for algorithmic implementation
+a library of functions, routines or demos for algorithmic implementation

 1) C_QuickSort_demos.rar
    coding: C